 There is always a right way to do processes.
 This is true in our food preparation and storage.
 As mentioned earlier, moisture is affected as well as the overall quality of the chicken meat.
 In these cases, is there a way to maximize the freshness and keep chicken meat in the best quality possible?
 The following are some tips.

-- Refreeze as quickly as possible – In other words, you need to refreeze the thawed chicken as soon as possible while it’s still in its peak quality.
-The quicker you decide that you are not using the chicken and refreeze it, the more essence and freshness you get to retain.
+• Refreeze as quickly as possible – The quicker you decide that you are not using the chicken and refreeze it, the more essence and freshness you get to retain.

-- Freeze quick – This means that you do not slow down when freezing chicken.
+• Freeze quickly – This means that you do not slow down when freezing chicken.
 Slow freezing can cause lumps, large ice crystals to form.
 These can cause the chicken to be dry and tough.

 Summary